Give your computer a "spring clean".

 Clean the software

-- FIRST, copy your user documents - letters, photos, music etc - to a an external hard drive, CD, DVD or memory stick.
+- FIRST, copy your important user documents - letters, photos, music etc - to a an external hard drive, CD, DVD or memory stick.

 - In My Computer Right Click Drive C. Click the Tools tab.
 You will see this image.
 Click "Check" and run a scan.
 If errors are found you should get professional help.